Oil up 3 percent after U.S. crude stocks drop, trade thin

 "The inventory draw painted a good picture for the bulls because it was larger than a lot of people were expecting," said Oliver Sloup, director of managed futures at iiTrader.com in Chicago.
 "It's prompting some short covering going into the holiday week and we're seeing some house cleaning by a lot of traders."

-The front-month WTI contract traded as much as 56 cents over Brent, inverting a long-standing discount following the repeal of the decades-old U.S. crude ban.
+On Wednesday, the front-month WTI contract traded as much as 56 cents over Brent, inverting a long-standing discount following last week's signing into law a bill repealing the decades-old U.S. crude ban.

 Although no immediate large-scale exports are expected, Enterprise Products Partners on Wednesday said it won its first contract to export U.S. crude oil for trader Vitol in what may become the first such cargo.